 Troy Haines is the owner of Rubicon Outdoors and our partner company Alpinehikers.
 Troy first moved to the Alps in 1997, living and working in the hotels in Mürren, and spending many happy summers wandering the trails and discovering new places.
 Troy led Alpinehikers’ first guided tours in the summer of 1999, while he was still a year-round resident in the Alps, and added self-guided tours the next year.
 Upon moving to Prescott, Arizona in 2001, he found it to be the perfect complement to summers in the Alps, with a friendly vibe, great weather and easy access to countless trails through the surrounding forest.

 Before the tours, Troy earned a degree in linguistics from Stanford University, taught 1st Aid and CPR classes for the American Red Cross, and led rock-climbing, hiking, and cross-country skiing trips.
 He also owned a bakery for two years (which helps explain his love of Swiss pastries) before moving to Switzerland in 1997.
-When not with the tours, he loves being a Dad and hanging out with his two young kids.
-Troy is also an enthusiastic trail runner, and have competed in a few of the excellent trail races in Switzerland and the Southwest, including the Jungfrau marathon, Prescott’s own Whiskey Row, and the nearby Flagstaff Sky Race.
-He loves meeting and walking with new people in beautiful places, and always looks forward to meeting others on these tours who share the same love of life and discovery.
+When not with the tours, he loves being a Dad and hanging out with his two kids.
+Troy is also an enthusiastic trail runner and explorer.
+He loves discovering and sharing beautiful places, and always looks forward to meeting others on these tours who share the same love of life and discovery.

 Abby Strauss-Malcolm believes in dynamic balance — stretching comfort zones — life as an experience of change and growth.
 She’s always willing to get out there to experience things for herself, and she’s always got an outstretched hand and quick laugh ready to encourage anyone who wants to join her.